jorcasca/MercadoLibreCandidate/README.md

 # MercadoLibreCandidate

-The objective of this stage of the interview is to develop an app using Mercado Libre's APIs, which allows a user to see the details of a product.
-Libre, which allows a user to see the details of a product.
+The purpose of this application is to allow the user to view the details of a product.

-The implementation is in the develop branch.

 ## Evidence